-In December 2012, ARI, through its wholly owned subsidiary (the "ARI Subsidiary"), entered into a senior secured delayed draw term loan facility ("Original ARI Term Loan") that is secured by a portfolio of railcars, railcar leases, the receivables associated with those railcars and leases and certain other related assets.
+In December 2012, ARI, through its wholly owned subsidiary (the "ARI Subsidiary"), entered into a senior secured delayed draw term loan facility ("Original ARI Term Loan") that is secured by a portfolio of railcars, railcar leases, the receivables associated with those railcars and leases and certain other related assets of the ARI Subsidiary.
 The Original ARI Term Loan provided for an initial draw at closing and allowed for up to two additional draws.
 Upon closing, the initial draw was \$98 million, net of fees and expenses.
-During the first half of 2013, ARI made two additional draws, which resulted in aggregate net proceeds of \$100 million, fully utilizing the capacity of the ARI Term Loan.
+During the first half of 2013, ARI made two additional draws that resulted in aggregate net proceeds of \$100 million, fully utilizing the capacity of the ARI Term Loan.
 As December 31, 2013, the outstanding principal balance on the Original ARI Term Loan was \$195 million.
 The Original ARI Term Loan, which had a maturity date of February 27, 2018, bore interest at one-month LIBOR plus 2.5%, for a rate of 2.7% as of December 31, 2013.
-The Original ARI Term Loan was paid in full in connection with the refinancing transaction discussed below.
+The Original ARI Term Loan was paid in full during the first quarter of 2014 in connection with the refinancing transaction discussed below.